CyberFlameGO/CraftPatch/README.md

 );
 ```

-As you can see, all the methods a `Transformation` has expect raw Java source code, which `Javassist` will compile it on the fly so you don't have to learn the specifications of the Java bytecode.
+As you can see, all the methods a `Transformation` has expect raw Java source code, which `Javassist` will compile on the fly, so you don't have to learn the specifications of the Java bytecode.
 In this case we wouldn't need to pass a filter as we only have one field access in the `myMethod` method.

 Finally, we can apply the `Patch` by calling the `CraftPatch#applyPatch` method: